inspircd/docs/docs/faq.md

 - WeeChat v2.5 (released June 2019).
 - ZNC 1.8 (released May 2020).

-If you want to warn users to upgrade their client you can install the clientcheck contrib module via the Module Manager ([v4 docs](/4/module-manager), [v3 docs](/3/module-manager)) and use the following config:
+If you want to warn users to upgrade their client you can install the clientcheck contrib module via [the Module Manager](/4/module-manager)) and use the following config:

 ```xml
 <module name="clientcheck">